Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 Check the Alluxio upgrade guide page for whether the Alluxio master journal has to be formatted.
 If no format is needed, you are ready to skip the rest of this section and move on to restart all Alluxio master and worker Pods.

+How the journal should be formatted depends on the Alluxio master [journal type]({{ '/en/operation/Journal.html#ufs-journal-vs-embedded-journal' | relativize_url }}).

+**Case A: UFS Journal**

-If you are running UFS journal, there is one Kubernetes [Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) template that can be used for only formatting the master.
+If you are running UFS journal, there is only one place for the journal.
+There is a single Kubernetes [Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) template that can be used for only formatting the master.
-You should make sure the Job runs with the same configuration with all your other Alluxio masters so it's able to find the journal persistent storage and format it.
+You should make sure the Job runs with the same configMap with all your other Alluxio masters so it's able to find the journal persistent storage and format it.

 ```console
 $ kubectl apply -f alluxio-format-master.yaml